- 01Only 15% of private-sector workers have access to a defined-benefit pension — down from 38% in 1980

 The Pension Collapse

 Your grandparents didn't worry about this.
 They had pensions — defined-benefit plans that guaranteed a monthly check for life.
-Company took the investment risk.
-Employee showed up for 30 years and retired with 60-80% of their salary.
+The company took the investment risk.
+The employee showed up for 30 years and retired with 60-80% of their salary.
 Forever.

 Here's what most people don't realize: the 401(k) was never designed to be a primary retirement vehicle.
 Congress created it in 1978 as a supplemental tax-deferred savings account.
 It wasn't supposed to replace pensions.
 But companies figured out it was cheaper to match 3% of your salary into a fund you manage yourself than to guarantee you income for 30 years of retirement.